c. 1700

 Captions written in the language Gəˁəz identify each holy man by name.
 This African language is nearly 2,500 years old!

-Depicting thirteen holy men, this diptych is sized for an Ethiopian Orthodox Christian church or elite home.
-The painter has set this scene of holy men in the context of his present-day Ethiopian surrounds him.
+Depicting 13 holy men, this diptych (two-panel painting) is sized for an Ethiopian Orthodox Christian church or elite home.
+It is painted in the bold, colorful style associated with royal court workshops from the early 1600s to the mid-1700s.
+Painter Wäldä Maryam (or someone he trained) set this scene of Christ’s apostles in the context of his homeland.
 Each saint wears fashionable clothing imported from India.
-While each is posed and dressed similarly to emphasize their group identity, the artist portrayed their faces and hairstyles individually.
+While they are posed and dressed similarly to emphasize their group identity, the artist portrayed their faces and hairstyles individually.
+Captions in Ge’ez––an eastern African language dating to the 400s BCE––identify each by name.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email collectionsdata@clevelandart.org.